-- 'unnumbered A section number is computed for an unnumbered section during the collect pass, but the number is not rendered. - 'toc Sub-parts of the part are rendered on separate pages for multi-page HTML mode. - 'non-toc Initial sub-parts of the part are not rendered on separate pages for multipage HTML mode; this style applies only to the main part.

-- 'reveal Shows sub-parts when this part is displayed in a table-of-contents panel in HTML output (which normally shows only the top-level sections). - 'hidden The part title is not shown in rendered HTML output, and the part title is not shown in Latex output if it is empty.
-The 'toc-hidden style usually should be included with 'hidden. - 'toc-hidden The part title is not shown in tables of contents, including in "on this page" boxes. - 'quiet In HTML output and most other output modes, hides entries for sub-parts of this part in a table-of-contents or local-table-of-contents listing except when those sub-parts are top-level entries in the listing. - 'no-toc As a style for the main part of a document, causes the HTML output to not include a margin box for the main table of contents; the "on this page" box that contains toc-element and toc-target-element links (and that only includes an "on this page" label for multi-page documents) takes on the location and color of the main table of contents, instead. - document-version structure A version number for this part and its sub-parts (except as overridden).
+- 'hidden The part title is not shown; for Latex output, the part title is not shown only if its is empty, and in that case, it is also excluded from tables of contents.
+The 'toc-hidden style usually should be included with 'hidden (for consistency in non-Latex output). - 'grouper The part is numbered with a Roman numeral, and its subsections continue numbering as if they appeared in the preceeding part.
+In other works, the part acts like a "part" in a book where chapter numbering is continuous across parts. - 'toc Sub-parts of the part are rendered on separate pages for multi-page HTML mode. - 'non-toc Initial sub-parts of the part are not rendered on separate pages for multipage HTML mode; this style applies only to the main part. - 'reveal Shows sub-parts when this part is displayed in a table-of-contents panel in HTML output (which normally shows only the top-level sections). - 'quiet In HTML output and most other output modes, hides entries for sub-parts of this part in a table-of-contents or local-table-of-contents listing except when those sub-parts are top-level entries in the listing. - 'no-toc As a style for the main part of a document, causes the HTML output to not include a margin box for the main table of contents; the "on this page" box that contains toc-element and toc-target-element links (and that only includes an "on this page" label for multi-page documents) takes on the location and color of the main table of contents, instead. - document-version structure A version number for this part and its sub-parts (except as overridden).
 When it is not "" may be used when rendering a document; at a minimum, a non-"" version is rendered when it is attached to a part representing the whole document.
 The default version for a document is (version).
 In rendered form, the version is normally prefixed with the word "Version," but this formatting can be controlled by overriding .version:before and/or .versionNoNav:before in CSS for HTML rendering or by redefining the \SVersionBefore macro for Latex rendering (see §7.10 "Extending and Configuring Scribble Output"). - document-date structure A date for the part, normally used on a document's main part for for Latex output.
 The default date for a document is #f, which avoids explicitly specifying a date at the Latex level, so that the current date is used as the document date.
-Set the date to "" to suppress a date in an output document. - body-id structure Generated HTML uses the given string id attribute of the <body> tag; this style can be set separately for parts that start different HTML pages, otherwise it is effectively inherited by sub-parts; the default is "scribble-racket-lang.org", but setup-plt installs "doc-racket-lang.org" as the id for any document that it builds. - attributes structure Provides additional HTML attributes for the <html> tag when the part corresponds to its own HTML page. - head-extra structure Provides additional HTML content for the <head> tag when the part corresponds to its own HTML page.
+Set the date to "" to suppress a date in an output document. - body-id structure Generated HTML uses the given string id attribute of the <body> tag; this style can be set separately for parts that start different HTML pages, otherwise it is effectively inherited by sub-parts; the default is "scribble-racketlang.org", but setup-plt installs "doc-racket-lang.org" as the id for any document that it builds. - attributes structure Provides additional HTML attributes for the <html> tag when the part corresponds to its own HTML page.

+head-extra structure - Provides additional HTML content for the <head> tag when the part corresponds to its own HTML page.